We love ourfood. A lot!

 For us, fitness is super important.
 We prioritise it and make it part of our daily schedule.
-It not only does wonders for self esteem and confidence, it allows us to pull off those vain speedo shots…
+It not only does wonders for our self-esteem and confidence, but it also allows us to pull off those vain speedo shots…

 With the right mentality firmly in place, then what?
 We break this down into 3 parts:

 Eating healthy is the base of keeping fit.
 When we travel, we always try to sample the local cuisine but we try to avoid anything deep fried, too much bread and high calories drinks (beers, cokes, fruit juices, etc…)

 Wherever you are in the world, there's always a local park where you can do some jogging and / or walking

 - Swimming at least twice a week

 Most cities will have a public swimming pool.
 It's actually a great way to venture out of the tourist trail, meet some local people and keep fit!